visgl/luma.gl/dev-docs/RFCs/v8.1/gpu-accelerated-polygon-clipping.md

 ## Overview

-Finding weather a point resides inside a polygon or not (in 2D space) has complexity Of `(N * M)`,  where `N` is the number of points and `M` is number of polygon edges.
+Finding whether a point resides inside a polygon or not (in 2D space) has complexity Of `(N * M)`,  where `N` is the number of points and `M` is number of polygon edges.
 When performing this on large number of points takes a long time.
 This RFC proposes a GPU accelerated approach that can be implemented within `WebGL` limitation.

 ### Existing Research Work